 Bandwidth Measurement.
 We first demonstrate AAR's accurate bandwidth measurement.
-For the sake of fairness, we fix the ABR as RB, and present the average measurement errors in Table III.
-Note that we apply AAR's improved CMAF identification patch to all the baselines except Moof.
+For a fair comparison, we fix the ABR as RB, and present the average measurement errors in Table III.
+Note that we apply AAR's improved CMAF identification patch on all the baselines except Moof.
 We directly report DeeProphet's performance stated in [19].

 We can find that AAR consistently outperforms all the baselines with 8%-80% improvement throughout all the datasets.
-Specifically, compared to the second and existing SOTA measurement DeeProphet, AAR still surpasses with 8%-9% error reduction, let alone other methods.
-However, DeeProphet needs extra setup on the server side, and the measurement result $c_i$ is stored at server's database, which can only be delivered to the client upon $seg{i+1}$ request.
-As a result, it modifies the requested bitrate to be lower than the measured bandwidth from the server side to prevent such delay, which has altered the whole LLLS framework and is not practical to deploy.
-Surprisingly, we find I-moof can reduce at most 50% error compared to the original Moof, which validates the importance of our correct moof + mdat search for the later measurement.
+Specifically, compared to the second and previous SOTA measurement DeeProphet, AAR still surpasses with 8%-9% error reduction, let alone other methods.
+However, DeeProphet requires extra setup on the server side, and the measurement result $c_i$ is stored in server's database, which can only be delivered to the client upon $seg{i+1}$ request.
+As a result, it imposes a bitrate lower than the measured bandwidth from the server side to prevent such delay, which has altered the whole LLLS framework and is not practical to deploy.
+Surprisingly, we find I-moof can reduce at most 50% error compared to the original Moof, which validates the importance of our improved moof + mdat identification.
 AAST and Seg are relatively worse as they neglect the CMAF chunk level idle time.
-Default is the worst because its HTTP chunk filtering strategy is too aggressive, random noises would render some chunks to be removed for false idle time.
+Default is the worst due to aggressive HTTP chunk filtering strategy, random noises would render some chunks to be removed for false idle time.

 Bandwidth Prediction.
-To further demonstrate the importance of measurement, we also present the prediction errors using the trivial smooth average in Table III.
-The relative performance among baselines is similar to that in measurement.
-However, we find that AAR's prediction accuracy drops for 3G/HSDPA and Online dataset, because if the original network trace varies a lot, it won't help even with accurate measurement, we would need extra approaches to predict the bandwidth evolution such as the learning-based in [19], which is beyond the scope of our work.
+To further demonstrate the importance of measurement, we also present the prediction errors using trivial smooth average in Table III.
+The performance ranking among baselines is similar to that in measurement.
+However, we find that AAR's prediction accuracy drops for 3G/HSDPA and Online datasets because the original network trace varies with complex pattern.
+It requires more sophisticated prediction methods such as the learning-based in [19] other than accurate measurement, which is beyond the scope of our work.
 In general, AAR's measurement outperforms all baselines with extremely low error rate, which in turn benefits the prediction performance.